jeroeningen/advidi_test/README.md

 * To speed up the application, please strip off ActiveRecord and implement Sequel
 * Use plain Ruby scripts where possible.
 So for example extract functions from the model that does not depend on the model itself.
 * Add just one key to Redis and put every attribute in that key, instead of a key for every attribute
-* Move the common denominator used in the request to the Campaign model as attribute.
+* Move the common denominator used in the request-array to the Campaign model as attribute.
 * 'Banner_ids_left' and the current request-ratio are stored in the session.
 This is a lot of data in the session, but it looks to be the only solution.
 Using Rack:Session:Pool is about as fast as storing it in a cookie, so I've chosen to use Rack:Session:Pool.
 This is because the Cookie may just have a size of 4 kB.
 * Because of limited time, I skipped creating a very user friendly admin GUI with a slider for the ratio and a multiple file uploader to upload the images
 * Because of limited time, I used Heroku for deployment, so no Capistrano script is added for deployment.